 The Hicks family chuckled at Theodore’s outlandish statement.
 He felt Catrina’s fingers brush over the back of his shoulder.

 “Anna will fit in perfectly fine with my family,” she announced.
 “The Woodrow women have come from a long line of bold, daring, intelligent pioneers.
 The women on my husband’s side are the same.
 I was meant to have Anna as my own.”

-“That’s not very lady-like of you,” he tilted his spiked drink back, and drunk it down his throat like a camel causing Theodore to burst out laughing.
-His real papa might be in the grave almost two years, but he knew the signs of when a man was becoming drunk.
+“That’s not very lady-like of you,” he tilted his spiked drink back and drank it down his throat like a camel causing Theodore to burst out laughing.
+His real papa might be in the grave for almost two years, but he knew the signs of when a man was becoming drunk.
 Mr. Thompson was close to it.
 Any displays of drunken behavior were crushed by the elderly man’s wife bursting through the door.